zt-initech/pillow-simd/README.md

 ## Status

 Pillow-SIMD can be used in production.
-Pillow-SIMD operates on [Uploadcare](https://uploadcare.com/) servers for more than 1 year.
+Pillow-SIMD has been operating on [Uploadcare](https://uploadcare.com/) servers for more than 1 year.
 Uploadcare is SAAS for image storing and processing in the cloud and the main sponsor of Pillow-SIMD project.

-Currently, following methods are accelerated:
+Currently, following operations are accelerated:

 - Resize (convolustion-based resample): SSE4, AVX2
 - Gaussian and box blur: SSE4